About the Professional TrailBuilders Association (PTBA)

 SUSTAINABLE TRAILS CONFERENCE

 PTBA’s annual Sustainable Trails Conference is the only national conference dedicated exclusively to trail design, construction, and maintenance.
-The Sustainable Trails Conference unites land managers, trail workers, and trail contractors nationwide for three days of informative sessions and a Trailbuilders Trade Show.
+The Sustainable Trails Conference unites land managers, trail workers, and trail contractors nationwide for three days of informative sessions, amazing on-the-ground workshops, and a Trailbuilders Trade Show.

 a partnership program linking PTBA workshop instructors, attendees and the local agency, establishing a sustainable trail that will serve generations to come.